 You’ve chosen your final entries.
 So below is your Time Capsule Checklist.
-Now you need to place each single piece (or small groups of non-document items) in heavy duty polyethylene freezer bags.
-These bags simply provide an extra level of isolation.
+Now you need to place every single piece (or small groups of non-document items) in heavy-duty polyethylene freezer bags.
+These bags provide an extra level of isolation.
 They should not be sealed.

-While the hollow log will protect the time capsule outside, the stainless steel capsule needs some additional security inside.
-An oxygen absorber pak provides it.
-So does a final silicone seal that is applied to the screw top before placing the capsule inside the log.
+While the hollow log will protect the time capsule outside, the stainless steel capsule needs additional security.
+An oxygen absorber pack provides it.
+So does a final silicone seal applied to the screw top before placing the capsule inside the log?

 You will take some more protective measures at your drop site, but we’ll cover those later.
 Now you are ready to pack up your materials and head on out for an adventure.
 Review the checklist before you leave the house.